lykahb/weight-chart/README.md

 # Weight chart

-Print a weight chart for a given weight and date range.
-Track weight with the precision of 1/5 lb.
+Print a weight loss chart for a given weight and date range.
+Track weight with the precision every day.